AiKirito/UY-Scuti/README_EN.md

 **| English | [Simplified Chinese](README.md) |**

 This tool is designed to solve the problems of unpacking, packing, and modifying img files.\
-This tool can be used in WSL and Ubuntu tests.
-You need to install "lz4" "python3" "dtc"\
+This tool can be used for testing on both WSL and Ubuntu.
+Install the necessary packages with the following commands:

+**sudo apt update** \
+**sudo apt install lz4 python3 openjdk-22-jdk device-tree-compiler**

 To give the tool permissions, use:

 **chmod 777 -R ./***